-Savon, the French word for soap, is ascribed to Savona, the place at which it

-Among the Goths, Iberians and Moors

-It was formerly customary in England

-for the sick to wear a kerchief on the

-head, and a certain virtue was attached

-kerchief on the head and drinking a pos-

-The Musurgia, printed in 1650, tells

-of a speaking-trumpet invented by one

-Kacher, who read a litany from a convent

-on the top of a mountain standing at the

-foot of it two Italian miles off.
-This is

-The earliest statute against the employment of playing cards bears date in the reign of Henry VIII., and is entitled,

-"An act for the maintenance of artillery

-In fact, it is simply intended to encourage

-an English almanac published in 1747,

-and South America, Peruviana.
-The

-provinces of Mexicana were New Spain,

-Florida, New Albany, New England, New Franca, or Canada.
-The islands were

-The captain of a coal steamer, which

-loaded at Cardiff, Wales, missed his dog,

-and sailed in grief without him.
-When,

-thirty-one days later, his cargo was discharged at Constantinople, the spaniel

-was found in a little cavity among the

-coal, where he had survived his long

-fast.
-Though too weak to stand, he

-was restored in a few days by careful

-feeding upon small quantities of bread and milk, repeated at short intervals.

-WISE WORDS.
+Total abstinence, even for boys, was a thing unknown in England early in Savon, the French word for soap, is ascribed to Savona, the place at which it was first manufactured.
+Among the Goths, Iberians and Moors the licking of the thumb was regarded as a solemn pledge or promise.
+The pearls and emeralds worn by Caligula's wife were worth \$1,600,000, but she was not usually attended by private It was formerly customary in England for the sick to wear a kerchief on the head, and a certain virtue was attached to the custom so that in Cheshire tying a kerchief on the head and drinking a posset was a remedy for everything.
+The Musurgia, printed in 1650, tells of a speaking-trumpet invented by one Kacher, who read a litany from a convent on the top of a mountain standing at the foot of it two Italian miles off.
+This is the first telephone of which there is any account.
+The earliest statute against the employment of playing cards bears date in the reign of Henry VIII., and is entitled, "An act for the maintenance of artillery and the debarring of unlawful games.
+In fact, it is simply intended to encourage North America was called Mexicana in an English almanac published in 1747, and South America, Peruviana.
+The provinces of Mexicana were New Spain, Florida, New Albany, New England, New Franca, or Canada.
+The islands were Newfoundland and California.
+The captain of a coal steamer, which loaded at Cardiff, Wales, missed his dog, and sailed in grief without him.
+When, thirty-one days later, his cargo was discharged at Constantinople, the spaniel was found in a little cavity among the coal, where he had survived his long fast.
+Though too weak to stand, h was restored in a few days by careful feeding upon small quantities of bread and milk, repeated at short intervals- WISE WORDS.

-character before we can love it much.
+We must have a weak spot or two in a character before we can love it much.